nwutils/nw-builder/docs/usage-basic.md

 }
 ```

-By default, it performs a build using latest version, a normal [build flavor](https://nwjs.readthedocs.io/en/latest/For%20Users/Advanced/Build%20Flavors/) for the host platform and architecture.

-The next few guides will show you how to customize this behaviour
+By default, it performs a build using the latest version for the host platform and architecture.
+The next few guides will show you how to customize this behaviour.